MehdiSoheili/Ex1-CreatePageHome/README.md

-Created a simple project with a home page using React and ASP.NET Core
+#Created a simple project with a home page using React and ASP.NET Core
+#www.youtube.com/@mehdisoheili-ir